Pavlovsky Posad: Economy

 From the very beginning Pavlovsky Posad has had the textile industry as its main business.
 This industry is still the most prominent in modern town.
 During the 1990s, most textile factories were transformed into public corporations and went through bankruptcy.
 The public float index for these factories is currently extremely low: about 90-95% of each factory's shares are owned by one person.

 The town has also always been famous for its Pavlovo Posad shawl factories.
 One of these factories, Pavlovo-Posadkaya Manufaktura, is still producing traditional shawls and kerchiefs in the Russian style.
 Some other factories survived by concentrating on fire-equipment (such as fire hoses); whereas others yet are producing vestments for Orthodox priests.

 Transportation

 The Moscow–Vladimir railway goes through the town.

 Religion

 Pokrovsko-Vasilyevsky Monastery was established near the cemetery in the beginning of the 20th century.
 In the monastery there's a cathedral that actually incorporates two independent churches: the upper church of Pokrov and the lower of St. Basil the Confessor, who was Vasily Gryaznov's saint patron.
 For his missionary work among the old believers, Vasily Gryaznov was granted sainthood in 1999.
 A cathedral also has a belltower.
 Both the cathedral and the belltower are built in the so-called pseudo-Russian style.
-There's also a little church of St. Andrey Rublev at the monastery gates.
+There's also a little church of St. Andrei Rublev at the monastery gates.

 There are also three more Orthodox churches and one Old Believers' Orthodox church.